 Standard deviation is the most common measure of risk used in the financial industry.
 It measures the variability of returns over time.
 The lower the standard deviation, the more consistent the returns are, and therefore the more “safe” a particular strategy is.
 A higher standard deviation, on the other hand, implies that returns fluctuate wildly from one year to the next.

 In this chart we can see that the 401 Model experiences approximately 40% less volatility than a portfolio of stocks.
 The model does exhibit more volatility than bonds, as well as a blended portfolio, but that is to be expected and is commensurate with the 401 Model’s high returns.
-What’s notable here is that while the volatility of the 401 Model is not much higher than that of a blended portfolio, the returns are nearly double … those are the types of trade-offs we like!
+What’s notable here is that while the volatility of the 401 Model is not much higher than that of a blended portfolio, the returns are much better (as we saw in the first chart).

 Looking at risk in terms of volatility is helpful, but to really understand the benefits of lower volatility we need to see how volatility can translate into big losses.